killemov/Shift/README.md

 * **Set queue positions** Every time Transmission is started the torrents are queued randomly.
 Clicking "Date" reorders the torrents queuePositions by addedDate.

 ## Files not found?
 Remove + re-add?
 Recycle!
 In rare cases a started torrent that stopped before any files could be written to disk cannot be restarted by Transmission.
 You can only remove and re-add the torrent to continue downloading the payload.
 If you have configured the torrentLink properly and you can download a torrent file from the torrent details page a Recycle option will be available in the torrents context menu of the main torrents view.
-This allows you to keep all changes, such as file renames, made to the torrent within Transmission.

 ## Keyboard navigation.